akul-sethi/hex-reversi/README.txt

             model - Contains all test which are private to the model implementation

 Changes for part 2:

+Added this so that the view can not mutate the model.
+Split all previous methods between this and ReversiModel.
 ReadOnlyReversiModel (interface)
-        Added:
-        -All the previous observation methods.
+    - getLeftCol()
+    - getRightCol()
+    - getTopRow()
+    - getBotRow()
+    - boolean validMove(LinearCoord coord)
+    - Player getWinner()
+    - Player nextToPlay()
+    - Player playerAt(LinearCoord coord)
+    -int getPlayerScore(Player p)
+        - Added so that there is a way to retrieve the score of a player.
-        ReversiModel getModel()
+    - ReversiModel getModel()
-        -Gets a copy of the model and returns it to the caller.
-Useful for strategy implementation.
+        - Returns a shallow mutable copy of the model.
+Allows for the strategies to experiment with different moves and see their effects
-        -This has to be added to each implementation of ReversiModel, and not the Abstract class because it must return the appropriate type of model. int getPlayerScore(Player)
+        - Must be implemented in concrete implementations and not the Abstract class as it needs to return the correct type.
-         -Returns the int score (num of tiles) for the given player.
+This is a complete version of a model
+ReversiModel (interface) extends ReadOnlyReversiModel
+    - pass()
+    - placePiece(LinearCoord coord)

+This was created as a way to express a move as an object.
+Model methods were refactored to use this.
+LinearCoord (class)
+     - row()
+     - column()

 BasicReversi (class)
     Added:
     ReversiModel getModel()
         -Returns a copy of this model, for strategy implementation.
     BasicReversi(HashMap<CubeCoord, Player>, List<Player>)
         -Constructor for reconstructing the game at a specific stage.

 Player (interface)
     Added:
     int[] getMove(ReadOnlyReversiModel)
     -Gets the move from the player.
 This was needed because we previously had no way for the player to interact with the board.
     -Returns an int[] of row, col for the move to be made

     AbstractPlayer (class)

+View Design:
+    Key components:
+        ReversiView - Describes the interface to interact with all views BoardView - Describes the interface to interact with the view of a Reversi board Features - Describes the features which all Reversi games must support.
+Will be added to when controllers are implemented.
+        GUIReversiView - A concrete implementation of a ReversiView which uses a BasicBoardView BasicBoardView - A concrete implementation of a BoardView which supports move previewing Hexagon - Describes a Hexagon with its location and Shape TextReversiView - Describes a text based view Tile - Describes a tile in a game of Reversi which includes its shape, location, and occupying Player
+Modified Source Organization: